mkbabb/parse-that/README.md

 strings, and `#[cold]` escape decoding.

 The BBNF AOT parser uses `#[derive(Parser)]` from a `.bbnf` grammar file—zero hand-written Rust.
-Codegen phases (number regex substitution, transparent alternation elimination, inline match dispatch, SpanParser dual methods, recursive SpanParser codegen, Vec unboxing) reach 105–324% of the hand-written parser depending on dataset.
+All benchmarks use mimalloc.
+Codegen phases (number regex substitution, transparent alternation elimination, inline match dispatch, SpanParser dual methods, recursive SpanParser codegen, Vec unboxing) reach 200–347% of the hand-written parser depending on dataset.
+The borrow tier is shown above; the span tier (zero-copy, no DOM) reaches 3,402 MB/s on data.json.

 See [docs/perf-optimization-rust.md](docs/perf-optimization-rust.md) for the full optimization chronicle.